 Formulation and application details

-Usually supplied as solution for injection
+Usually formulated, using the hydrochloride salt, as a solution for injection

 ENVIRONMENTAL FATE